-Wulumuqi Lu (pronounced WUL-u-MU-chi) is the heart and soul of Shanghai’s Former French Concession.
+Wulumuqi Lu (pronounced WUL-u-MU-chi, or more authentically, UL-u-MU-chi) is the heart and soul of Shanghai’s Former French Concession.
 Linguistically speaking Wulumuqi is without question the best road name I’ve ever heard.
 If you say the word aloud—and you should—it will be instantly clear that this is another one of those words that grants pure phonetic joy.

 As streets in Shanghai go, Wulumuqi is also home to the most interesting four-block stretch in the FFC.
 But as a word, it’s pure poetry.
 It has two trochees, a stressed syllable followed by an unstressed, which is why it rolls around in your mouth like a marble.

 Chinese tonemes often sound harsh to English ears, yet this word is more fun than bamboo.
 It sounds less Asian and more Latin-based than other Chinese street names.
 In Italy, for example, the same word could be a kind of shout-out: “Ei, tu, woolamoochi!”
 Add a hand gesture and it could easily be Italian for screw you.
 The Spanish might use this word to name a dance: the Flamenco, the Cachucha, the Wulumuchi.
 It could be an English word too, part of the Dr. Seuss lexicon alongside the Lorax and the Once-ler.
 When I’m feeling pessimistic, Wulumuqi calls to mind a certain vulgar but fleeting White House Communications Director.